Garden ideas from the most fashionable city in the world. Includes planting combos, trellises, and garden features

 This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Last week my boyfriend Josh and I went to Paris to celebrate our birthdays.
+Last week Josh and I went to Paris to celebrate our birthdays.
 He’s a big fan of food and wine (who am I kidding, who isn’t?) and I’m a garden geek so we managed to make sure that we saw both these sides of the city.
 In fact one complimented the other since it was the calorie overload of French cheese that powered our walks through the green spaces of one of the most romantic places in the world.

 My three favourite areas for gardening inspiration turned out to be the Jardin des Plantes, the main botanical garden of France, the Jardin du Luxembourg, the most popular park in the city, and the strangely beautiful Père Lachaise cemetery.
 Each was completely different but each held gardening ideas that I think all of us can be inspired by.
 This list of twenty-five images and observations can be used to help design gardens of all sizes while showcasing the diversity of garden design in this beautiful city.